chalin/code_excerpt_updater/README.md

 ```
 Usage: code_excerpt_updater [OPTIONS] file_or_directory...

+    --fail-on-refresh                 Report a non-zero exit code if a fragment is refreshed.
 -p, --fragment-dir-path               PATH to directory containing code fragment files
                                       (defaults to "", that is, the current working directory).